Due to COVID-19, these workshops will be rescheduled — likely in the fall 2020.

-Offered through The Writers’ Community of Durham Region, Writescape’s Gwynn and Ruth will deliver two full-day workshops early in 2020 for writers who want an in-depth focus on aspects of fiction, memoir and non-fiction.
+Offered through The Writers’ Community of Durham Region, Writescape’s Gwynn and Ruth will deliver two full-day workshops in 2020 for writers who want an in-depth focus on aspects of fiction, memoir and non-fiction.
 Writescape workshops provide practical helpful handouts, engaging in-class exercises and discussions, and professional facilitators.

-On Saturday, May 3, Making a Scene will dive deep into the mechanics and benefits of creating engaging scenes.
+Making a Scene will dive deep into the mechanics and benefits of creating engaging scenes.
 Explore essential elements of plot development in fiction and memoir.
 From developing dynamics of high tension to choosing when to slow down critical emotional scenes, how a story is paced is a vital tool for writers.
 Setting, characters and images propel your narrative and enhance the reader’s experience.
 This workshop will enrich your understanding of the craft.

 Location: Whitby Campus of Durham College is a modern, accessible building close to Highway 401 and Thickson Road exit.

 Registration and payment online at WCDR; non-members are welcome

 For 15 years, Gwynn Scheltema and Ruth E. Walker were senior editors in communications for the Ontario government.
 From 1999 to 2007, they edited fiction for LICHEN, Durham Region’s first literary journal.
 And for the past 11 years, they’ve offered workshops, retreats, editing and coaching services at Writescape, working with writers in a variety of genres and styles.